sbb-design-systems/lyne-components/docs/DEVELOPER.md

 ## Commits

-Commits have to follow `Conventional Commits` standard ([https://www.conventionalcommits.org/](https://www.conventionalcommits.org/)).
+Commits have to follow the `Conventional Commits` standard ([https://www.conventionalcommits.org/](https://www.conventionalcommits.org/)).

 To make sure developers properly style their commit messages, we use `husky` together with `commit-lint`.